 Scalability and Elasticity

-One of the biggest advantages of cloud computing is its ability to scale up or down based on demand.
-Whether you need more storage or additional computing power, the cloud can adapt to your needs in real time.
+One of the biggest advantages of cloud computing is its ability to scale resources up or down instantly, ensuring you only pay for what you use.

 Cloud computing is not a one-size-fits-all solution.
-Depending on your needs, you can choose from three main types of cloud computing:
+Depending on your needs, you can choose from the following deployment models:

 Public Cloud

-Services are provided over the internet and shared among multiple organizations.
+Services are delivered over the internet and shared among multiple organizations.
 Examples include Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform.

 Private Cloud